dewith/sparkify_postgres/README.md

 ### Methods used 📜

-- Descriptive statistics
-- Data visualization
+- Data modeling
-- Feature engineering
-- Machine learning
+- ETL pipelines

 ### Tools 🧰

 - Python
-- Numpy, Pandas, Scipy
+- PostgreSQL
-- Matplotlib, Seaborn
+- Psycopg2
-- Scikit-Learn, XGBoost
+- Pandas

-## Results 📣
+## Results 📣 to-do

 In the project I studied in detail the predictor variables and their relationships with the target variable.
 Based on the exploratory analysis I found that the variables that best predict the price of a property are the surface area_covered and the number of bathrooms.
 An average error of 49k USD was achieved with the best model (XGBoost), which is equivalent to 16.8% average error: